Short Change Hero

-"Short Change Hero" is a song by English rock band the Heavy.
+"Short Change Hero" is a song by English rock band The Heavy.
 It is the fifth track on their second studio album, The House That Dirt Built (2009).
 In 2012, the song peaked at number 109 on the French Singles Chart.

 Release

 "Short Change Hero" was not released as a single and was first featured on the fifth song on the Heavy's second studio album, The House That Dirt Built (2009).

 Use in other media

-Short Change Hero was featured in the soundtrack for the 2010 action film Faster and used as the theme song for Sky UK series Strike Back.
-It was also used for the soundtrack of the promotional trailer for the video game Batman: Arkham City, released in 2011 by Rocksteady.
-The song is notable for its usage as the theme song for the 2012 video game Borderlands 2.
-This song features in the VR game Pistol Whip in its Smoke and Thunder DLC.
+Short Change Hero has appeared in various films, television series, and video games.
+It was featured on the soundtrack of the 2010 film Faster.

-It was also used in Suits S4E7.
+The song was used in a promotional trailer for the 2011 video game Batman: Arkham City.
+It was also used as the main theme for the 2012 video game Borderlands 2 and later appeared in the Smoke and Thunder DLC for the VR game Pistol Whip.

-It was used during the final credits of the Season 3 finale to The Umbrella Academy on Netflix.
+In television, the song was featured in Suits (season 4, episode 7), during the end credits of the season three finale of The Umbrella Academy, and in Clarkson’s Farm season 3.
+It also served as the theme song for the Sky UK series Strike Back.